Cinde Warmington

 Cinde Warmington (born December 7, 1957) is an American attorney, politician, and former lobbyist.
 As a Democrat, she served as a member of the Executive Council of New Hampshire from 2021 to 2025.

 Prior to her election, Warmington worked in private practice as a healthcare attorney.
 She formerly worked as a lobbyist on behalf of defunct pharmaceutical company Purdue Pharma.
 Warmington ran for Governor of New Hampshire in the 2024 election, losing the Democratic primary to former Manchester mayor Joyce Craig.
+She is running again in the 2026 election, challenging incumbent Kelly Ayotte.

 Education

 Warmington earned a Bachelor of Science degree in medical technology from the University of Massachusetts Dartmouth, a Master of Business Administration from the University of Texas at Arlington, and a Juris Doctor from the University of New Hampshire School of Law.

-Legal career
+Legal and lobbying career

 Warmington began her career as a health care administrator.
 She has since worked as a health care attorney at Shaheen & Gordon, P.A. in the firm's health care practice group.
 She practiced health care law for 20 years.

-In 2002, Warmington lobbied on behalf of Purdue Pharma in Concord, where she defended the company's record on Oxycontin prescriptions.
+In 2002, Warmington lobbied on behalf of Purdue Pharma in Concord, New Hampshire, where she defended the company's record on Oxycontin prescriptions.
 Describing it as a "miracle drug for many patients", Warmington argued the prescription pill "has very few side effects".